 Production of the show involved 300 actors, required 500 authentic costumes and 300 items of stage prop, from hairpins to equestrian equipment.

-Actors learned how to wield a sword, wear a pointy helmet, and use a Soviet radio-gramophone.
-Some of them had to apply a complex prosthetic makeup — take Yaroslav Berezhnov for example, the actor that played Yuri Gagarin.
-He spent hours in the spotlights while the chronicle of Gagarin arriving in Moscow was reconstructed in a breathtaking manner.
+Actors learned how to wield a sword, wear a pointy helmet, and use a Soviet radio-gramophone specially for the film.
+Some of them had to apply a complex prosthetics — take Yaroslav Berezhnov for example, the actor that played Yuri Gagarin.

-Get ready for a fascinating trip through Moscow history — and history of Russia.
+Get ready for a fascinating trip through Moscow history, and together with that — the history of Russia.
 Experience the events of the past standing right in the place they happened!

 Sessions run every 30 minutes on weekdays and every 20 minutes on weekends.

 Please note: tickets for some sessions can only be purchased at the park ticket offices (in Media Center and Nature Center).
 In order to get a free ticket, you must contact the ticket office.

 Ticket price (weekdays/weekends):

 Ticket purchase by Troika card wallet (5% discount on the basic ticket, provided at ticket offices) — 465/620 rubles

 Ask about other discounts at the Tourist Information Center.

 Please ask the staff of Time Machine media hall for a synchronous audio device in English and Chinese.